Messaging apps (Source: Mark/SendBird Blog, goo.gl/qLtJVt)

 Synchronous communication

-Of course, while chat, IM and mobile messaging were designed as synchronous platforms, it is possible to use them asynchronously, with users returning to a conversation when convenient, a common trend seen in mobile messaging.
+Of course, while chat, IM and mobile messaging were designed as synchronous tools, it is possible to use them asynchronously, with users returning to a conversation when convenient, a common trend seen in mobile messaging.
 It should be noted that there is a grey area between messaging services and traditional VoIP services like Skype, with many companies nowadays providing both messaging and audio/video call options.

 The educational advantages of synchronous communication include the following: